Why It Works

-Heat oil and butter in a 5 quart straight-sided sauté pan or Dutch oven over medium-high heat, swirling, until better is mostly melted.
+Heat oil and butter in a 5-quart straight-sided sauté pan or Dutch oven over medium-high heat, swirling, until butter is mostly melted.
 Add onions and peppers, reduce heat to medium and cook, stirring frequently, until softened but not browned, about 7 minutes.
 Add garlic, oregano, red pepper flakes, and half of parsley, and cook, stirring, until fragrant, about 1 minute.

 Drain noodles in a large colander set in the sink.
 Add to pot with beef.
 Add Worcestershire sauce and chicken stock and stir, folding noodles through the sauce until noodles and sauce are well-integrated.
 Cover and cook at a hard simmer until noodles are mostly cooked, about half of cook-time indicated on box.

 Remove lid and stir to combine.
 Season to taste with salt and pepper.
 Add half of cubed mozzarella and stir to incorporate rapidly (do not overstir or the mixture will stretch and stick to your spoon).
 Spread remaining mozzarella over surface of dish.
 Sprinkle half of Parmesan over dish.
 Cover and cook over the lowest possible heat for 3 minutes.
 Remove from heat and let rest with cover on for 5 minutes.

 Uncover, sprinkle with remaining Parmesan and herbs and serve immediately, passing extra Worcestershire sauce at the table.

 4 1/2- to 5-quart straight-sided sauté pan with lid